kreofil/evo-situations/readme.md

 Alternative approaches include: OOP (C++), Pure procedural approach, Go and Rust language capabilities.

+## container

+The catalog is planned to include containers similar in functionality to C++ container classes.
+The absence of templates in the C language prevents the full capabilities of C++ from being covered.
+However, procedural-parametric polymorphism allows for the creation of containers with similar value type substitution.
+Currently, an equivalent of the std::vector class has been implemented.

 ## tmp
 The catalog contains raw and unfinished programs.
 It also contains templates for creating catalogs and old programs that can be modified for placement in various thematic catalogs.